-The last comprehensive revaluation of council's road and drainage infrastructure was undertaken as at 30 June 2016.
+The last comprehensive revaluation of Council's road, drainage and bridge infrastructure was undertaken as at 30 June 2016.

-The next full valuation of roads and drainage infrastructure is planned to occur in 2019.
+The next full valuation of road, drainage and bridge infrastructure is planned to occur in 2019.

 Accumulated depreciation

 In determining the written down value of an asset, accumulated depreciation, representing the service potential consumed, is subtracted from the asset's current replacement cost.
 An asset's service potential has a linear relationship to its useful life.